rethinkdb/horizon/GETTING-STARTED.md

 ## Bringing your app to Horizon

 We expect many people to already have an application in place but want to leverage the power of Horizon for their realtime data.
-Here are a few scenario that will be relevant to you:
+Here are a few scenarios that will be relevant to you:

 ### Do I need to output all my files into the `dist` folder?

 The short and long answer is, **_no_**.

-If you are already using some other process to server your static files, you absolutely do not need to now do Yet Another Refactor™️ just to get the power of Horizon.
+If you are already using some other process to serve your static files, you absolutely do not need to now do Yet Another Refactor™️ just to get the power of Horizon.
 From your already existing code base you have two options to get include and then `require` the Horizon Client library:

 1. Use `horizon.js` served by Horizon Server (simplest option)